Loyalty Is Costing Americans Thousands: Auto Insurance Price Gaps Reach 452% as Shopping Hits Record High

 The cost of customer loyalty has never been higher in the auto insurance market.
 New analysis shows that Americans with poor credit or driving violations can pay more than 5 times as much for the same coverage depending on which insurer they choose.
 Even drivers with spotless records see price differences exceeding $1,200 per year when comparing the cheapest car insurance companies.

-The auto insurance industry is seeing long-time customers evaluate their current insurer and move to save money.
+Insurers see long-time customers evaluate their current coverage and switch carriers to save money.
 Overall industry rate levels increased by 35% from January 2022 to the end of 2024, according to the LexisNexis 2025 U.S. Auto Insurance Trends Report.

 Price Gaps Reach Record Highs